cultuurnet/udb3-json-schemas/README.md

 If you are just starting out with API documentation in this repository, it is advised to work with the [Stoplight Studio](https://stoplight.io/studio/) editor because it gives you a preview of how your documentation will look when published on https://docs.publiq.be.

-When opening your project in Stoplight Studio, it is important to **open a single project**!
-If you instead open the whole repository, or the whole `projects` folder at once, Stoplight Studio will not correctly find your OpenAPI files, docs, images, and sidebar configuration file.
+When opening your project in Stoplight Studio, it is important to **open a single project**.
+If you instead open the whole repository, or the whole `projects` folder at once, Stoplight Studio will not correctly find your OpenAPI files, docs, images, and sidebar configuration file!
-Instead, start the app and on the start screen click "Open Existing Folder".
+Start the app and on the start screen click "Open Existing Folder".
 Then pick the directory of your project in your local copy of this repository.

 Stoplight Studio offers 3 tabs in its sidebar to browse your files: `APIs`, `Docs`, and `Files`.
 While you can use whichever one you prefer, the `Files` tab give the most complete view of all the files in your project (including all the files from `APIs` and `Docs`).